sohailta/OfficeDocs-SkypeForBusiness/Teams/rooms/third-party-join.md

 ```

 > [!NOTE]
 > To join Cisco WebEx meeting from a Teams Rooms device, the Cisco meeting needs to be hosted using Cisco WebEx web application version WBS 40.7 or later.

-<sup>1</sup> Zoom meetings join is currently only available to select Microsoft Teams Rooms customers through Technology Access Program (TAP).
+In meeting experience for 3rd party meetings is provided by respective third party using their web application as-is.